philosodad/com.johnpdaigle/source/complexable/2018-02-18-the-kevin-bacon-problem.html.markdown

     $ cd dataday/apps/
     $ mix phx.new.ecto data_munger

 This project assumes that there is a `data_munger` database, which we will create next time.
-For now, we need to connect to our existing database, so let's add some configuration to `/data_munger/config/dev.exs`.
+The config for that database is already set up.
+To connect to our `imdb_data` database, we need to add configuration to `/data_munger/config/dev.exs`.

     :::elixir
     config :name_basics, DataMunger.ImdbRepo,
       adapter: Ecto.Adapters.Postgres,